Get

 9. Keep the litter box on a hard floor

 Placing your cat’s litter box on a hard floor, made up of wood, laminate, or tiles, will greatly reduce tracking.
-If your litter box is placed on carpet, the fibers around the box can get filled with small particles of litter, which are difficult to clean up.
+If your litter box is placed on a carpet, the fibers around the box can get filled with small particles of litter, which are difficult to clean up.

 Featured Image Credit: Tanya Plotnikova_Shutterstock